Níð: Scolding and níðstang

-Beside by words, scolding could also be performed by pejorative visual portrayals, especially by so-called níðstangs or nīþing poles.
+Beside by words, scolding could also be performed by pejorative visual portrayals, especially by a so-called níðstǫng or nithing poles.
 These were usually single poles with a carved man's head, on which a horse or a horse's head was impaled.
 In two attested instances (Bjarnar saga Hítdælakappa ch.
 17, Gísla saga Súrssonar), two níðstangs were arranged so as to suggest homosexual intercourse.

 A "classical definition of ergi is found in the scoldings (see section below) of opposing warriors Gudmund and Sinfyötli in the New Helgi song, offending each other as earg and thus challenging each other before a fight.
 Gudmund perjorates Sinfyötli in verse 36: